Is AVIF or BMP better? Which formats perform better than the other? Let's find out.

-It is possible to produce larger AVIF images than this maximum resolution by independently encoding tiles and tiling

-  them to create a larger image.
-However, using this method introduces some artifacts at the borders of these individual

-  frames, making AVIF unsuitable for large print images.
+The limit for AVIFs image size is around 8000 pixels, but it is possible to produce larger AVIF images than this maximum resolution by independently encoding tiles and tiling them to create a larger image.
+However, using this method introduces some artifacts at the borders of these individual frames, making AVIF unsuitable for large print images.

 When BMP was first released with Windows 1, it did not support any compression, and all bitmap images were uncompressed.

-  Microsoft eventually included a lossless compression method in the subsequent version of Windows in the form of RLE (or
+Microsoft eventually included a lossless compression method in the subsequent version of Windows in the form of RLE (or run-length encoding).

-  run-length encoding).
 However, most BMP images remain uncompressed.

-  However, the compression algorithm used in BMP encoding is much less efficient than more modern forms of lossless

-  compression.
-This leads to BMP images having much larger file sizes than other image formats, even when compression is
+However, the compression algorithm used in BMP encoding is much less efficient than more modern forms of lossless compression.
+This leads to BMP images having larger file sizes than other image formats, even when compression is used.

-  used.

 AVIF supports both lossy and lossless compression.
-AVIF's lossless compression is much more efficient than BMP's,

-  leading to great-looking graphics and lossless photos.
+AVIF's lossless compression is much more efficient than BMP's, leading to great-looking graphics and lossless photos.

 However, where AVIF shines the most is with low-fidelity lossy compression.
 AVIF retains detail and appeals much better than other image formats like JPEG with compressed images.
 The appeal is the absence of compression artifacts like color banding and blockiness.
 This property makes AVIF a popular choice for web delivery due to the file format's small file size to quality ratio.